This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Eggs – This is the base for quiche.
 I like to use large farm-fresh eggs since they have the best flavor.

-- Milk – Mixed with the eggs helps the quiche set up to the perfect eggy custard.
+- Milk – Mixed with the eggs, it helps the quiche set up to the perfect eggy custard.
 If you don’t have whole milk on hand you can also use half and half or heavy cream.

-- Onion – I used yellow onion in this quiche because it’s what I had on hand.
+- Onion – I used yellow onion in this quiche because I had it on hand.
 However, sweet onion would be a great option as well.

-- Bacon – Not only does bacon taste great in a quiche but it adds protein and flavor, and overall tastes great.
+- Bacon – Not only does bacon taste great in a quiche, but it adds protein and flavor and tastes great overall.
 You can cook up bacon fresh or use shelf-stable precooked bacon for a quicker option.

-- Fresh herbs – I used a mix of rosemary and thyme but you could also use fresh oregano, chives, or even basil.
+- Fresh herbs – I used a mix of rosemary and thyme, but you could also use fresh oregano, chives, or basil.

 Using store-bought pie crust